Elastic Graphs: Reduced and taut maps

-\begin{proof} By Proposition~\ref{prop:nf-cont}, we may restrict attention to positive weights $w \in \Wgt^+(\Gamma_1)$.
+To show that $N_{[f]}$ is piecewise-linear, by continuity we may restrict attention to positive weights $w \in \Wgt^+(\Gamma_1)$.
 Then $n^w_{[f]}(e)$ can be computed by taking a taut representative $g \in [f]$ and finding $g^{-1}(x)$ for $x$ a generic point on~$e$ close to one of the endpoints.
-The combinatorial type of~$g$ determines $g^{-1}(x)$, and Proposition~\ref{prop:strong-red-finite} there are only finitely many possibilities for $g^{-1}(x)$.
+The combinatorial type of~$g$ determines $g^{-1}(x)$, and by Proposition~\ref{prop:strong-red-finite} there are only finitely many possibilities for $g^{-1}(x)$.
 For each possibility, $n_g(e)$ is an integer linear combination of weights on~$\Gamma_1$.
-By definition $n^w_{[f]}(e)$ is the minimum these possibilities, so $N_{[f]}$ is a minimum of a finite set of linear functions. \end{proof}
+By definition $n^w_{[f]}(e)$ is the minimum of these possibilities, so $N_{[f]}$ is a minimum of a finite set of linear functions. \end{proof}